Print

 Instructions

-1. Preheat oven to 350°F (177°C).
+1. Preheat the oven to 350°F (177°C).
 Grease two 9-inch cake pans, line with parchment paper rounds, then grease the parchment paper.
 Parchment paper helps the cakes seamlessly release from the pans.
 (If it’s helpful, see this parchment paper rounds for cakes video & post.)

 6. Assemble and frost: If cooled cakes are domed on top, use a large serrated knife to slice a thin layer off the tops to create a flat surface.
 This is called “leveling” the cakes.
 Discard or crumble over finished cake.
 Place 1 cake layer on your cake stand or serving plate.
 Evenly cover the top with frosting.
 Top with 2nd layer and spread remaining frosting all over the top and sides.
-I always use an icing spatula and bench scraper for the frosting.
+I use an icing spatula and bench scraper for the frosting.
 Garnish with chocolate chips, if desired.

 7. Refrigerate uncovered cake for at least 30–60 minutes before slicing to help set the shape.
 After that, you can serve the cake or continue refrigerating for up to 4–6 hours before serving.
 Cake can be served at room temperature or chilled.